abigail-kim/cchw1/hw1/README.md

 This project is based on my interpretation of Kandinsky’s Composition VIII.
 When I first saw this painting, it felt very chaotic.
 But I soon learned that Kandinsky was trying to create movement and emotional responses through chaos and order, through his use of geometric shapes and colors.

 My Focus:
 I tried to incorporate many different shapes, such as rectangles, ellipses, lines, points, and triangles.
-Since Kandinsky was trying to create movement through his painting, I tried to include movement and motion by having the shapes bounce off the frame, without every going outside of the frame.
+Since Kandinsky was trying to create movement through his painting, I tried to include movement and motion by having the shapes bounce off the frame, without ever going outside of the frame.
 In terms of colors, I tried to make it very colorful because I noticed Kandinsky used many different colors in his painting.

 To Interact: